 Our Template Library features websites of many niches, each kit catering to the needs of our user community.
 These include portfolio sites, digital agency sites, magazine sites, beauty salons, and so much more.

-For this tutorial, we’ll use the Elementor website template kit for an independent living support organization.
+For this tutorial, we’ll use the WPAstra Charity Template for Elementor:

 To install the kit, first, create a page called “Home” and click the Edit with Elementor button to launch Elementor.